The Geometry of integrable systems. Tau functions and homology of Spectral curves. Perturbative definition: Deformations of spectral curves

 We shall consider deformations of spectral curves at fixed $\curve$ (as a topological surface) and fixed base $\curverond$.
 We can therefore deform $\x$, $\y$ or $B$.
 The deformation of $\x$ induces a deformation of the complex structure of $\curve$ as a Riemann surface whose complex structure is the pullback by $\x$ of $\curverond$.

-The idea developed below, is that deformations --here we mean tangent vectors-- of $\y$ are 1-forms, and are dual to cycles (resp. deformations of $B$ are $1 \boxtimes 1$--forms, dual to tensor products of cycles).
-This will allow to identify the tangent space with a (sub-)space of cycles $\mathfrak M_1(\curve,\mathbb Z)\otimes \mathbb C$ (resp. pairs of cycles).
+The idea developed below, is that deformations --here we mean tangent vectors-- of $\y$ are 1-forms (resp. deformations of $B$ are $1 \boxtimes 1$--forms) and are dual to cycles (resp. dual to tensor products of cycles).
+This will allow to identify the tangent space $T_{\spcurve}\modsp$ with a subspace of cycles $\mathfrak M_1(\curve,\mathbb Z)\otimes \mathbb C$ (resp. pairs of cycles).
 Moreover, since at fixed base $\curverond$, integer cycles form a lattice, they are rigid and don't deform, this will induce a trivial connexion on the cycles bundle.